Answers to common questions and how you can get started.

 However, as part of an overall, comprehensive estate plan, a special “pour-over” will is used to appoint guardians for any minor children alive at your death.

-Isn't estate planning just for rich people?
+Isn’t estate planning just for the wealthy?

 No. This is the biggest myth out there.
 Estate planning is in no way related to how much money you have, whether you are a married, or whether or not you are a parent.